GAMS-dev/TIMES_MIRO/README.md

 Currently, editing the data in the pivot table view is not supported.

 ##### Timeslices
-The Timslices Tab shows the set of time slices for the current model.
+The timslices Tab shows the set of time slices for the current model.
 This is shown for the sake of completeness but should not be edited.
-The set of timeslices and the representation of the intra-annual resolution is preconfigured and of central to many model parameters.
+The set of timeslices and the representation of the intra-annual resolution is pre-configured and of central to many model parameters.
 A re-configuration of this set would require extensive modifications in the input parameters

 ##### Years for this model run
 This tab allows to select the set of years for which the model will run.
 Those years areoften referred to as *milestone years*.